What Is The Smallest Unit

 The Standard Model of Particle Physics: A Framework for Understanding

 The Standard Model of particle physics is our current best understanding of fundamental particles and their interactions.
-It incorporates quarks, leptons, force-carrying particles (bosons like photons, gluons, W and Z bosons), and the Higgs boson, responsible for giving particles mass.
+Also, it incorporates quarks, leptons, force-carrying particles (bosons like photons, gluons, W and Z bosons), and the Higgs boson, responsible for giving particles mass.
 The Standard Model has been incredibly successful in predicting various phenomena, but it doesn't explain everything.

 Beyond the Standard Model: Open Questions and Future Research